erlemaido/data-engineering-project-2024/README.md

 8. Data Validation and Analytics:
    * The final transformed tables are stored in DuckDB for validation and analytics.
    * MongoDB aggregates are used for efficient querying of high-level metrics.
-   * Overviews, proof-of-concept ML and access to raw data are accessible trough Streamlit
+   * Overviews, proof-of-concept ML and access to raw data are accessible through Streamlit.

 # About Project